johnosbb/CeaiveEditor/sentence_structure.md

 In this sentence the base clause can  be identified as "The chef opened his own restaurant last month" because it is the main clause that contains the main subject and verb, and provides the basic information that the sentence conveys.
 All of the other phrases in the sentence modify or add additional information to this base clause.

 The first modifying phrase "known for his signature dish of grilled salmon, sautéed vegetables, and roasted potatoes" is in a coordinate pattern and refers to the base clause "the chef opened his own restaurant last month".
 The second modifying phrase "after years of working in Michelin-starred kitchens" is in a subordinate pattern and refers to the first modifying phrase.
 Finally, the third modifying phrase "and has already received rave reviews from diners" is in a coordinate pattern and refers to the base clause.
 This mixed pattern cumulative sentence allows for the sentence to move forward in time, while maintaining focus and intensity.

+In the following mixed pattern sentence we see the potential for rythm that this form can bring:

+- They drove carefully, he with hands on the wheel in his familiar position at ten and two, his eyes focused to the road, a road almost invisible beyond the sheets of rain that pelted the windshield, she checking and rechecking the map, calling out town names and possible landmarks, landmarks neither could possibly see, both growing more tense and worried by the minute, neither able to say anything.

 ### The Effective Cumulative Sentence